openprocurement/openprocurement.auctions.tessel/docs/source/fintutorial.rst

 Fin.
 Tutorial
 =============

-Tutorial for the `dgfInsider` procedure.
+Tutorial for the `tessel` procedure.

 Creating auction
 ----------------